Options Pricing under Bayesian MS-VAR Process: Introduction

 Sudden and dramatic changes in the financial market and economy are caused by events such as wars, market panics, or significant changes in government policies.
 To model those events, some authors used regime--switching models.
 The regime--switching model was introduced by seminal works of \citeA{Hamilton89,Hamilton90} (see also books of \citeA{Hamilton94} and \citeA{Krolzig97}) and the model is hidden Markov model with dependencies, see \citeA{Zucchini16}.
-However, Markov regime--switching models have been introduced before Hamilton (1989), see, for example, \citeA{Goldfeld73}, \citeA{Quandt58}, and \citeA{Tong83}.
+However, Markov regime--switching models have been introduced before Hamilton (1989), see, \citeA{Goldfeld73}, \citeA{Quandt58}, and \citeA{Tong83}.
 The regime--switching model assumes that a discrete unobservable Markov process generates switches among a finite set of regimes randomly and that each regime is defined by a particular parameter set.
 The model is a good fit for some financial data and has become popular in financial modeling including equity options, bond prices, and others.

-According to \citeA{Hardy01}, for monthly TSE 300 and S\&P 500 index returns, there is evidence that a two--regime model provides a good fit. \citeA{Bollen98} used the lattice method and simulation for pricing American and European options with two regime--switching.
+According to \citeA{Hardy01}, for monthly TSE 300 and S\&P 500 index returns, there is evidence that a two--regime model provides a good fit.
+Recently, to model required rate of return on stock, \citeA{Battulga23b} applied a two--regime model.
+The result of the paper reveals that the regime--switching model is good fit for the required rate of return. \citeA{Bollen98} used the lattice method and simulation for pricing American and European options with two regime--switching.
 To price some exotic options, \citeA{Boyle07} used regime--switching for underlying asset volatility to obtain partial differential equations. \citeA{Guo01} used regime--switching to model European option with complete and inside information.
 To price European option, \citeA{Hardy01} developed a recursive approach based on total sojourn random variable in the regime--switching framework. \citeA{Yao06} used a successive approximating scheme to price European option in regime--switching with continuous time Markov chain.
 For bond pricing with regime--switching, see \citeA{Bansal02} and \citeA{Landen00}.
 For the regime--switching models, the drift and volatility parameters of an underlying asset depend on a Markov chain.
 However, when the parameters are modeled by the Markov chain, the valuation of the options becomes complex.

 Economic variables play important roles in any economic model.
 In some existing option pricing models, the underlying asset price is governed by some stochastic process and it has not taken into account economic variables such as GDP, inflation, unemployment rate, and so on.
 For example, the classical Black--Scholes option pricing model uses a geometric Brownian motion to capture underlying asset price.
 However, the underlying asset price modeled by geometric Brownian motion is not a realistic assumption when it comes to option pricing.
 In reality, for the Black--Scholes model, the price process of the asset should depend on some economic variables.